microsoft/pict/doc/pict.md

     Format method:  quick, slow
     File system:    FAT, FAT32, NTFS (10)

-Note:
+Weights are not guarantees but merely opportunistic hints.
+You cannot be sure that the weights you specified will be honored at all.

+PICT's main objective is to cover all combinations of values in the smallest number of test cases.
+Only when value choices do not affect that coverage criterion, weights will be used to determine the final result.

-Weight values have no intuitive meaning.
+For that reason, weight values have no intuitive meaning.
 For example, when a parameter is defined like this:

     File system:    FAT, FAT32, NTFS (10)

-it does not mean that NTFS will appear in the output ten times more often than FAT or FAT32.
-Moreover, you cannot be sure that the weights you specified will be honored at all.
+It does not mean that NTFS will appear in the output ten times more often than FAT or FAT32.
+It will merely be 10 times more likely to be chosen when the choice does not affect the coverage.

-The reason for this is that we deal with two contradictory requirements:
- 1. To cover all combinations in the smallest number of test cases.
- 2. To choose values proportionally to their weights.

-(1) will always take precedence over (2) and weights will only be honored when the choice of a value is not determined by a need of satisfying (1).
-More specifically, during the test case production, candidate values are evaluated and one that covers most of the still unused combinations is always picked.
-Sometimes there is a tie among candidate values and really no choice is better than another.
-In those cases, weights will be used to determine the final choice.

-The bottom-line is that you can use weights to attempt to shift the bias towards some values but whether or not to honor that and to what extent is determined by multiple factors, not weights alone.

 ## Seeding

 Seeding makes two scenarios possible:
  1. Allows for specifying important e.g. regression-inducing combinations that should end up in any generated test suite.
-In this case, PICT will initialize the output with combinations you provide and will build up the rest of the suite on top of them, still making sure all n-order combinations get covered.
+In this case, PICT will initialize the output with combinations you provide and will build up the rest of the suite on top of those.
- 2. Let's you minimize changes to the output when your model is modified.
-Provide PICT with results of some previous generation and expect the tool to reuse the old test cases as much as possible.
+ 2. Minimize changes to the output when your model is modified.
+You can feed PICT the results of a previous test generation and expect the tool to reuse the old test cases as much as possible.

-Seeding rows must be defined in a separate file (a seeding file).
-Use new option **/e** to provide the tool with the file location:
+Seeding rows must be defined in a separate file.
+Use option ```/e``` to specify the seeding file's location:

     pict.exe model.txt /e:seedrows.txt

 Seeding files have the same format as any PICT output.
-First line contains parameter names separated by tab characters and each following line contains one seeding row with values also separated by tabs.
-This format can easily be prepared from scratch (scenario 1) either in Notepad or in Excel and also allows for quick and direct reuse of any prior results (scenario 2).
+The first line contains parameter names separated by tab characters and each following line contains one test case with values also separated by tabs.
+This format can easily be prepared manually or prior output can be directly fed back to PICT:

     Ver      SKU   Lang  Arch
     Win7     Pro   EN    x86
     Win7           FR    x86
     Win10    Pro   EN    x64

-Any seeding row may be complete i.e. with values specified for all parameters, or partial, like the second seeding row above which does not have a value for the SKU parameter.
-In this case, the generation process will take care of choosing the best value for SKU.
+A seeding row may be complete i.e. have values specified for all parameters.
+It can also be partial, e.g. the second seeding row in the example above does not have a value for the ```SKU``` parameter.
+In this case, the generation process will take care of choosing the best value for ```SKU```.

-Important notes:

 There are a few rules of matching seeding rows with the current model:
- 1. If a seeding file contains a parameter that is not in the current model, the entire column representing the parameter in the seeding file will be discarded.
+ 1. If a seeding file contains a parameter that is not in the current model, the entire column representing the parameter in the seeding file will be ignored.
+Parameters are matched by name.
- 2. If a seeding row contains a value that is not in the current model, the value will be removed from the seeding row.
+ 2. If a seeding row contains a value that is not in the current model, the value will be ignored.
 The rest of the row however, if valid, will still be used.
-As a result of that, a complete row may become partial.
+As a result of that, a complete row may become a partial row.
  3. If a seeding row violates any of the current constraints, it will be skipped entirely.

 PICT will issue warnings if (1) or (2) occurs.

 In addition, there are a few things that are normally allowed in PICT models but may lead to ambiguities when seeding is used:
  1. Blank parameter and value names.
  2. Parameter and value names containing tab characters.
  3. Values and all their aliases not unique within a parameter.

+These are best to avoid in any case.
 When seeding is used, you will be warned if any of the above problems are detected in your model.

 # Constraints Grammar